- 3/4 pound Johnsonville® Hot Ground Sausage or uncooked chorizo

 - Additional picante sauce or salsa verde, optional

 - Crumble sausage into a large skillet; cook for 6-8 minutes over medium heat until fully cooked.
 Drain.
 Cool to room temperature; stir in the eggs, croutons, onions and parsley.

-- Cut steak in half horizontally to within 1/2 in. of end; open steak and pound to 1-1/2-in. thickness.
+- Cut steak horizontally from a long side to within 1/2 in. of opposite side.
+Open steak so it lies flat; cover with plastic wrap.
+Flatten to 1/2-in. thickness.
 Spread with sausage mixture.
-Roll up jelly-roll style, starting with a short side; tie with string.
+Roll up jelly-roll style, starting with a long side; tie with string.